Fixed Annuitization Method - Explained

 The Fixed Annuitization Method is one of the methods through which individuals retiring before the age of 60 (early retirees) can withdraw their retirement funds without any penalty by the IRS.
 This method distributes funds from an early retirees IRA plan prior to the stipulated retirement age by the IRS.
 In the fixed annuitization method, an annuitant receives periodic annuity distribution (income payments) for a specific period or for the rest of the retirees life.
 In certain cases, some employees might need to retire before the stipulated retirement age, such employees can access their retirement funds through the provision of Rule 72t.
 There are three methods through which early retirees can access their retirement funds, the fixed annuitization method is one of them.

-A Little More on What is the Fixed Annuitization Method
+How the Fixed Annuitization Method Works

 In the fixed annuitization method, once the payment amount for a retiree is decided, it remains unchanged.
 This payment amount is determined by dividing the account balance of the retiree by an annuity factor decided by the IRS.
 Aside from the fixed annuitization method, the other two methods for making penalty-free retirement withdrawals are the required minimum distribution and the fixed amortization method.
 The penalty-free retirement withdrawal methods are calculated differently and give different payment amounts.
 While both the fixed annuitization and fixed amortization methods are the most complex methods, the fixed annuitization method sometimes has the highest payment amount.